dkdan10/nbaJam/README.md

 * Do fifth MVP

 Bonus
-* Add websockets to allow for two players to play against eachother from diffrent computers.
+* Get AI player to respond to Human player's input and give a little competition.